engellab/neuralflow/docs/source/examples.rst

 Learning non-stationary Langevin dynamics from stochastic observations of latent trajectories
 *********************************************************************************************

 The first example generates synthetic data from the ramping dynamics, and optimizes the model potential on this data.
 Also the importance of various non-stationary components for accurate model inference is demonstrated.
-It reproduces Figures 2,3 in the main text [#Genkin2020preprint]_.
+It reproduces Figures 2 and 3 in the main text [#Genkin2020preprint]_.
 The second example generates two synthetic datasets from ramping and stepping dynamics, and uses this data to infer the model potentials.
-It also infers the model potential, the initial distribution of the latent states, and the noise magnitude from data generated from the ramping dynamics.
+It also infers the model potential, the initial distribution of the latent states and the noise magnitude from data generated using the ramping dynamics.
 It reproduces Figure 4 in the main text [#Genkin2020preprint]_.
 The third example demonstrates feature consistency analysis for model selection for the case of non-stationary data.
 It reproduces Figure 5a-c in the main text [#Genkin2020preprint]_.

 .. toctree::